z53zhao/machine_learning/README.md

 # machine_learning
-This repo consitis of some ML codes I developed.
+This repo consitis of selected ML codes I have developed for the Machine Learning course at the Unversity of Toronto.